AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 2. A child sets its `padding-top` to be some percentage (e.g., `50%`).
 3. The height of the containing block must change since the child is now taller.
 4. If the height of the containing block increases, the child's padding must increase, too.
+5. Repeat steps 2-4 infinitely.

 > <sup>1</sup>The same does NOT apply to the width of a containing block.
 By definition, a block-level element such as a `<div>` will fill up 100% of the available width in the [inline direction](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Block_and_Inline_Layout_in_Normal_Flow#Elements_participating_in_a_block_formatting_context).
 If children exceed this width, they will simply overflow—the parent will not stretch.
 Hence, the infinite calculation problem does not exist in the horizontal axis.

-Another compelling reason is that this CSS "hack" allows us to define responsive aspect ratios.
+Another reason is that this CSS trick allows us to define responsive aspect ratios.
 If percentage values for vertical padding were based on the containing block's height and not its width, then we'd have no way of doing this with responsive units—we'd have to rely on hardcoded units.

 ### The Curious Case of Flexbox and CSS Grid

 We learned that percentage padding for an element will reference the width of its containing block.
 But what happens if the element in question is a flex item or grid item?
-In that case, is the containing block the flex container or the grid itself?
+In that case, is the containing block the grid itself?

 The simple answer is no. And the key to understanding this is to learn about **block formatting contexts** (BFCs).
 From the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Intro_to_formatting_contexts):